agrc/serverless-print-proxy/README.md

 You can use this new URL in place of the original print service in any Esri products.

+> [!TIP]
+> There may be instances were you manually need to append `?token=<your-token>` to the end of the URL.
+For example, when adding the print service to a portal instance as the default print service.
+Because `print.ugrc.utah.gov` is a different DNS than your portal, the application will not automatically add the token.

 ## Development

 ### One-time Setup